 It typically means 12pm to 10pm.
 I have found after taking around 300 dancing/reception photos, that most of my customers have been well documented.
 My times are like this because of our schedule.
 I may have three engagement sessions to do the next morning.
 Or I might have a wedding the day before.
-On average, it may seem like it is only 10 hours of shooting time, but with travel time, set up and teardown, especially with photobooths, it is more like a 12+ hour day.
+On average, it may seem like it is only 8 hours of shooting time, but with travel time, it is more like a 10+ hour day.

 How long does it take to receive my pictures?

-Typically for wedding pictures, it takes a couple months.
-This estimate is based on 1,000-1,800 pictures taken.
+Typically for wedding pictures, it takes 1-2 months.
+This estimate is based on 1,000-1,600 pictures taken.
 That varies depending on the time of year and work flow.
-During the summer months, it really is much, much closer to the 2-3 Months time frame.
+During the summer months, it really is much, much closer to the 1-2 Months time frame.
 The main reason is due to the high volume of summer weddings.
 Weddings that we have more time shooting, may have more photos than average, and therefor, more time to edit.
-If we take 2,000 photos, we can cut it down to 1,000 to make scheduled mark of 2 months.
+If we take 2,000 photos, we can cut it down to 1,000 to make scheduled mark of 1 month.

 Do you have a studio?

 I work out of my home.
 99% of what I do is outside, on-location.
 It just isn't feasible for me to invest into a studio right now.
 I have portable studio equipment that I can take on-location.
-I do have a couple of different backgrounds that I use for senior pictures and engagements.
-If we get rained out on a shoot, we can use my studio space for backup.
 I do have professional Bowens studio strobe flashes and soft boxes.
 Since most of my business is on-location, I cannot offer you a hundred different backgrounds like Wal-Mart can.
 Well what Wal-Mart used to offer.
 Out of business now.